HOW FENCE RULES WORK IN SOUTH CAROLINA

 • assuming height limits are uniform across the entire lot

-• placing posts or panels too close to property lines or easements
+• placing posts or panels too close to property lines, easements, drainage areas, utility corridors, coastal setback areas, or rights-of-way

-• overlooking visibility requirements near intersections, driveways, or gates
+• overlooking visibility requirements near intersections, sidewalks, driveways, alleys, or gates

 • assuming an older fence complies with current standards